Nations Online Logo

 Despite rapid growth in real GDP, there is strong evidence of government misappropriation of oil revenues, in particular, for lavish personal expenditures.
 Furthermore, the failure of the government to inject oil revenues into the country's economy, especially to fund much-needed improvements in the country's infrastructure, has meant little improvement in the economic and social welfare of most Equatoguineans.

-(Source: US Department of Energy Information)
+(Source: CIA - The World Factbook and US Department of Energy Information)

 Official Name: